JAlcocerT/JAlcocerT/content/blog/dev-pyspark.md

 date: 2022-10-17T23:20:21+01:00
 draft: false
 tags: ["Dev","Python"]
-description: 'How to use PySpark'
+description: 'How to use PySpark (Python) for Big Data Processing.'
-summary: 'If you have been using SQL and Pandas with Python for a while, you might want to leverage that knowledge by learning PySpark - Using Python for Big Data Analytics with distributed computing.'
 url: 'guide-python-PySpark'
 ---

 <!--
 https://hub.docker.com/layers/bitnami/spark/3.5-debian-11/images/sha256-70d7589cb07f24c09a28863e3fce5b9f0419042da2fff6505d0822e0ccbb7cde -->

+If you have been using SQL and Pandas with Python for a while, you might want to leverage that knowledge by learning PySpark - Using Python for Big Data Analytics with distributed computing.

 ## The PySpark Project